 How to Care for a Senior Cat’s Health

 Like humans, a cat’s circumstances start to change with age.
-Your cat may be entering their senior years, but their time is far from up.
+Your cat may be entering his senior years, but his time is far from up.

-Keep your cat as healthy involves acknowledging their age.
-You wouldn’t expect a senior human to live the lifestyle of someone in their twenties, and the same applies to your older cat.
+Part of keeping your cat as healthy involves acknowledging his age.
+You wouldn’t expect a senior human to live the lifestyle of someone in his twenties, and the same applies to your older cat.

 1) Minimize Physical Obstacles

-They may find it more difficult to maneuver.
-Where they once darted around effortlessly, you may find your pet now labors a little.
-Minimize the physical effort needed to fulfill their basic needs.
+He may find it more difficult to maneuver.
+Where he once darted around effortlessly, you may find that your pet now labors a little.
+Minimize the physical effort needed to fulfill his basic needs.

-Provide multiple water bowls, and several litter trays.
+Provide multiple water bowls and several litter trays.
 Making it to the tray will become more of a challenge.
-Having an accident is stressful for your cat, so don’t place them in this position.
-Provide at least one litter tray on every floor of the house.
+Having an accident is stressful for your cat, so don’t place him in this position.
+Provide at least one litter tray on every floor of your house.

 Your tray should not have high sides.
-If your cat has arthritis, they’ll find it challenging to climb in and out.
+If your cat has arthritis, then he’ll find it challenging to climb in and out.
 Keep the tray low to the ground and easy to access.

 You should always watch how your cat eats and drinks.
-Do they seem to be in discomfort, struggling to reach their food or water bowls?
+Does he seem to be in discomfort, struggling to reach his food or water bowls?
 If so, look into raised feeders.

-Ensure that your cat can still see where they are walking.
-Many felines struggle with their vision in their senior years.
-As cats emphasize scent and hearing, you may not even notice initially.
+Ensure that your cat can still see where he is walking.
+Many felines struggle with their vision during their senior years.
+As cats emphasize scent and hearing, you may not even notice it initially.

-If your cat seems to be uncharacteristically clumsy, see a vet.
+If your cat seems to be uncharacteristically clumsy, you should take him to a vet.
 A blind cat can still live a happy life.
-You’ll need to make their home environment a little more open plan.
+You’ll need to make his home environment more open plan.

 2) Keep Your Cat Physically Active

 As cats grow older, it’s natural that they’ll start to wind down and sleep more often.
-This should be allowed and permitted, but only to an extent.
-Senior cats still need to exercise.
+This should be allowed, but only to an extent.
+Senior cats still need to exercise daily.

-There are two reasons for this.
+There are two reasons why.
 Your senior cat will likely retain the same appetite, but burn fewer calories.
-This will be particularly prevalent if they used to roam outside but are now kept in.
-You’ll still need to play with your cat to give them a workout and stay healthy.
+This will be a problem if he used to roam outside but is now kept indoors.
+You’ll still need to play with your cat to give him a workout so that he can stay healthy.

 Many older cats have arthritis.
 In such instances, it’s tempting for your pet to lay still and not aggravate the problem.
-In reality, however, small exercise is good for such limbs.
-If your cat can stay active, without pushing themselves too far, they’ll keep their joints supple.
+In reality, some exercise is good for his limbs.
+If your cat can stay active, without pushing himself too far, then he’ll keep his joints supple.

-Play with a senior cat is slightly different to younger pets.
-Don’t expect your cat to leap and jump – that’s unrealistic.
-They can, however, still chase laser pointers and hunt fishing rods.
+Play with a senior cat is slightly differently to younger pets.
+Don’t expect your cat to leap and jump as that’s unrealistic.
+He can, however, still chase laser pointers and hunt fishing rods.

 Senior cats also tire easier than their younger counterparts.
 They still need a full day of physical stimulation, though.
-This means that you may be best served by breaking their playtime down into several small, manageable chunks.
+You should break up his playtime into small, manageable chunks.

 3) Keep Your Cat Indoors

-Your senior pet may encounter other, less friendly felines.
-Feral and stray cats observe a very strict social hierarchy, and are highly territorial.
+Your senior pet may encounter less friendly felines.
+Feral and stray cats observe a stringent social hierarchy and are highly territorial.
 If your pet happens to encounter such an animal, confrontation may occur.
-Older cats will struggle in such a scenario, and could get seriously hurt.
+Older cats will struggle in such a scenario and could get seriously hurt.

-If your cat has always roamed outside, they may struggle to adapt to becoming an indoor pet.
-If that’s the case, consider letting them out for a couple of hours each day at set times.
+If your cat has always roamed outside, he may struggle to adjust to life as an indoor pet.
+If that’s the case, consider letting him out for a couple of hours each day at set times.
 Allow your cat to explore a little of the local terrain.
 You will likely find that he wants to come home soon anyway.